ssln-llc/ClaimMosaic-Documentation/src/content/docs/mosaic-view/calendar.md

 The Calendar view provides a traditional monthly calendar interface to help you manage your tasks and their due dates.
 It's an intuitive way to visualize your schedule and stay on top of your responsibilities.

-## Using the Calendar

-The calendar displays your tasks on the days they are due.

 ### Navigating the Calendar

 - Use the **`<`** and **`>`** arrow buttons at the top-right of the calendar to move between months.